Every Venturer and Rover in Sydney North - make sure you don't miss Roventure 2021 - February 26 ~ 28 at Camp Kariong, near Gosford.

 Linda Mitchell from Epping Rover Crew was the successful Awardee for 2016 and completed her adventure in June 2017, hiking solo for almost 400km across the Scottish highlands.
 Read about Linda's hike and see her video here

 Matt Miller from Normanhurst Rover Crew was the successful Awardee for 2017 and on 5th June 2018, he reached the summit of Denali, the highest mountain in North America and then skiied down.
 Read the full gripping account of Matt's adventure here

 Sam Robinson from Epping Rover Crew and Ciara Smart from Turramurra Rover Crew were each granted the Award for 2018.
-Sam will be undertaking a solo, off-road, bike-packing tour of Scotland, following the Highland 550 trail.
-This involves a 20-25 day bike hike through the north of Scotland, with an overall distance of 885 km and involves 16,000 m of climbing.
+Sam undertook a solo, off-road, bike-packing tour of Scotland, following the Highland 550 trail.
+This involved a 20-25 day bike hike through the north of Scotland, with an overall distance of 885 km and involves 16,000m of climbing.
 Ciara is in the planning stages for an approximately 140 day trek of the Upper Himalaya Trail, traversing Nepal from East to West - a distance of over 1,700km!
 She'll be undertaking this together with her brother Patrick.

-Brodie Miller from Normanhurst Rover Crew has been granted the Award for 2019.
+Brodie Miller from Normanhurst Rover Crew was granted the Award for 2019.
 Later this year, Brodie will be hiking the 338km John Muir Trail in the Sierra Nevada mountain range of California, solo over 29 days.

 The Tony Balthasar Award is currently valued in the order of $6,000 and presents a once-in-a-lifetime opportunity for a Rover.